Gissio/radpro/README.md

 * To enter the menu/select a menu option, press the MENU/OK key.
 To go back from a menu/menu option, press the PLAY/PAUSE key.

+* The random number generator produces 16 symbols at a time.
+If you need more symbols, simply return to the menu and initiate a new run.

 ## Measurements

 The software measures the radiation in the following modes: